Skip to content

 The stop action is fully mechanical and complicated only by the fact that the sliders for both manuals are located on opposite sides of the chests from their respective stop handles.
 Thus the Great stops are on the right hand jamb on the console while their sliders function from the left hand side of the soundboard.
 Swell stops are on the left jamb of the console, but their sliders operate from the right hand side of the Swell box.
 Thus long Great trundles run under the Great soundboards and long Swell trundles run under the Swell soundboard.

-Right: Swell stop trundles traversing the organ under some Rushworth & Dreaper copex for winding the Swell.
+Left: Swell stop trundles traversing the organ under some Rushworth copex for winding the Swell.

-The winding for the organ is supplied by an electric motor at the rear of the instrument and fed into a large double-rise reservoir located beneath the Swell soundboard and walkboard.
+The wind for the organ is supplied by an electric motor at the rear of the instrument and fed into a large double-rise reservoir located beneath the Swell soundboard and walkboard.
 The original feeders underneath the reservoir and hand pump survive but for some reason the mechanism has been jammed shut to prevent its use at the moment.
 The wind trunk leading from the reservoir to the Swell soundboard is no longer original but is made of copex, presumably installed in 1994.
 The trunk leading to the Bourdon chest is original.
-Bellows weights have the initials JWW carved on them.
+Bellows weights have the initials JWW carved on them – just about discernible in the photograph!

-Left: bellows weights and some Bourdon action at the foot.
+Right: bellows weights and some of the Bourdon trackers at the foot.

 Both Great and Swell soundboards have been originally made with space generous enough to accommodate a slightly larger stop list than that installed.